devsecfranklin/1337-Noms-The-Hacker-Cookbook/book/README.md

-# How To Generate the Cookbook
+# How To Generate PDF Copy of the Cookbook

 [![Build Status](https://travis-ci.org/DEAD10C5/1337-Noms-The-Hacker-Cookbook.svg?branch=master)](https://travis-ci.org/DEAD10C5/1337-Noms-The-Hacker-Cookbook)

+* Fork this repository
+* Create a clone of your fork
+* From the top level of your clone directory type "make book"

 ## mdcheckr